approve/approval-flow-task/README.md

 We are going to generate an approval flow for any user inside organization with given amount.

 ### Definition of Done ✅
-1. Implement function `buildApprovalFlow` in [approval flow.js](./server/approval-flow.js).
+1. Implement function `buildApprovalFlow` on the server.
-    1. It receives express request and response objects.
+    1. It receives request and response objects.
     2. Request object contains usedId from which the approval flow is initiated in the org tree and amount
     3. It should return the approval flow chain with the following interface:
       ```ts